phil0x2e/FotoSort-rs/README.md

 [FotSort](https://github.com/phil0x2e/FotoSort) but using rust and [image\_window](https://github.com/phil0x2e/image_window).

 Compile with --build flag, or it will be unsusably slow.

-Under development!
+Or simply install with `cargo install --path .`

+For help run `fotosort --help`.

 ## TODO
-- Named directorys instead of numbers
+- Named directories instead of numbers
+- Not only accept files as arguments, but also directories.